How was Fanta born and what does it have to do with Nazi Germany?

 Coca-Cola spread throughout Europe, so it also reached Germany.
 The head of the German subsidiary was an American named Ray Rivington Powers.
 He was a charismatic personality and an excellent dealmaker who often promised potential customers that they would get brutally rich if they bought Coke.
 Powers used this tactic to increase sales from 6,000 cases a year to 100,000.

-But despite Powers’ shrewd sales techniques, he didn’t care about accounting details, and the company’s unpaid bills often piled up.
+But despite Powers’ shrewd sales techniques, he didn’t care regarding accounting details, and the company’s unpaid bills often piled up.
 As a result, the German subsidiary was in a financial crisis.
 In 1933, Adolf Hitler came to power and the rule of the Third Reich began, which meant a new era for both Germany and Coca-Cola.

 The company was joined by Max Keith, a man of German origin who was unwaveringly loyal to Coca-Cola.
 Often described as imposing and a born leader, Keith was determined to save the subsidiary.
 With the German economy booming, he took measures to market the drink to his country’s hard-working people.
 At the time, that meant restoring Coca-Cola’s reputation—not as an American icon, but as a brand beloved by the German population.